 Pete asks how my cousin is.
 I say he probably left New York for LA.
 I thank them for helping find him.

 “You guys probably saved him from going to jail.
 How’d he look when you found him?”

 “Not too good, man.
-Like a white boy who don’t belong in a our neighborhood.”
+Like a white boy who don’t belong in our neighborhood.”

 “Too many drugs?”

 “That, and too many nights on the street.
-He’s your blood, man, but I sure don’t wish that on any family.”
+He’s your blood, man, but I sure don’t wish that on my family.”

 “Well, thanks, guys, for all you did.”

 After waiting a while, I figure Tina isn’t coming down.
 I ask Pete to call her room.